Shad00Z/machine-learning-compilers/docs/project_overview/03_user_guide.rst

 A ``lib`` folder will be created, containing a ``libmlc.a`` static library file.

 You may also execute our unit tests to ensure everything works on your system.
-Should you experience any test failures, please open an issue containing the console log in our GitHub repository.
+Should you experience any test failures, please open an issue containing your system information and the console log in our GitHub repository.

 **On Linux:**